What is a Standard Variable Rate Mortgage?

 Should a mortgage broker be regulated?

-Yes, your broker should be authorised and regulated by the Financial Conduct Authority.
+Yes, your broker should be authorised and regulated by the financial conduct authority (FCA).